Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Increased chance of infections

 Except for hair loss, many of these side effects can be controlled.
 Tell your doctor or nurse about any changes or side effects that you notice.
-He or she can suggest things you can do to make yourself more comfortable.
+He or she can suggest things you can do to be more comfortable.
 Most of these side effects will go away or get better between treatments.
-You'll eventually stop having side effects after your treatments end.
+You'll stop having side effects after your treatments end.

 Copyright © 2015 Baylor Scott & White Health.
 All Rights Reserved. |